The must-ask question for wedding vendors that's almost always forgotten

 This is a must-ask question for videographers and photographers during your booking process because it has an enormous impact on your entire wedding day.

-However, it's a question that's often missed during the vetting process.
+That said, it's also a question that's often missed during the vetting process.

-Why do you need to ask your videographer and photographer if they get along?
+Why do your wedding videographer and photographer need to get along?

 It’s also important that they get along with each other, or at the very least respect each other’s space, because there's only get one chance to get the most important shots.